tsechingho/ckeditor-rails/README.md

 ### Deployment

-Since version 4.1.3, `chosen-rails` will compile non-digested assets after digested assets were compiled.
+Since version 4.1.3, non-digested assets of `ckeditor-rails` will simply be copied after digested assets were compiled.

 Eric Anderson, thanks.